LukakoE00/Neurotrauma-2/README.md

-This is all just the skeleton from the C# documentation, changed for Neurotrauma It should be noted that I don't know what I am doing yet!
+This is all just the skeleton from the C# documentation, changed for Neurotrauma.
+It should be noted that I don't know what I am doing yet!

 - Namespace: _Neurotrauma_